zonemaster/zonemaster-backend/docs/Installation.md

 > **Note:** Zonemaster with SQLite backend is not yet considered stable and anyway
 > not meant for an installation with heavy load.

-> All binaries and Perl bindings are already installed.

 Configure Zonemaster::Backend to use the correct database engine and database
 path: